jnywong/minikube-jupyterhub-prometheus-grafana/README.md

 ### Local docker build

-1. Build a local docker image in the `jupyterhub-cost-monitoring` folder:
+1. Build a local docker image with the minikube Docker daemon with the DockerFile given in the `jupyterhub-cost-monitoring` folder:

 ```bash
 docker build -t jupyterhub-cost-monitoring:<tag-name> .